We are grateful to all of our Board Members for their support to the organisation.

 - Martin Tisne is Investment Director at the Omidyar Network and previously set up Integrity Watch Afghanistan.
-Martin was Chief Executive of Tiri, which incubated Publish What You Fund from 2008-11.
+Martin was Chief Executive of Tiri, (now Integrity Action) which incubated Publish What You Fund from 2008-11.

 - Helen Darbishire is Founder and Director of AccessInfo Europe.
 She brought the freedom of information perspective to Publish What You Fund’s development.